Chariot: In religion

+Hindu symbolism

+In Hindu mythology, the chariot (ratha) is a powerful symbol representing divine movement and cosmic order.
+The most famous depiction is in the Bhagavad Gita, where Krishna serves as Arjuna's charioteer, guiding him through the moral and spiritual dilemmas of the Kurukshetra War.
+Symbolically, the chariot represents the human body, the horses symbolize the senses, and the charioteer (Atman) represents the higher self controlling the mind.

 Persia

 The Persians succeeded Elam in the mid 1st millennium.
 They may have been the first to yoke four horses to their chariots.
 They also used scythed chariots.
 Cyrus the Younger employed these chariots in large numbers at the Battle of Cunaxa.

 Herodotus mentions that the Ancient Libyan and the Ancient Indian (Sattagydia, Gandhara and Hindush) satrapies supplied cavalry and chariots to Xerxes the Great's army.
-However, by this time, cavalry was far more effective and agile than the chariot, and the defeat of Darius III at the Battle of Gaugamela (331 BCE), where the army of Alexander simply opened their lines and let the chariots pass and attacked them from behind, marked the end of the era of chariot warfare (barring the Seleucid and Pontic powers, India, China, and the Celtic peoples).
+However, by this time, cavalry was far more effective and agile than the chariot, and the defeat of Darius III at the Battle of Gaugamela (331 BC), where the army of Alexander simply opened their lines and let the chariots pass and attacked them from behind, marked the end of the era of chariot warfare (barring the Seleucid and Pontic powers, India, China, and the Celtic peoples).

 Introduction in the Near East

-Chariots were introduced in the Near East in the 17(18)th–16th centuries BCE.
-Some scholars argue that the horse chariot was most likely a product of the ancient Near East early in the 2nd millennium BCE.
+Chariots were introduced in the Near East in the 17(18)th–16th centuries BC.
+Some scholars argue that the horse chariot was most likely a product of the ancient Near East early in the 2nd millennium BC.
 Archaeologist Joost Crouwel writes that "Chariots were not sudden inventions, but developed out of earlier vehicles that were mounted on disk or cross-bar wheels.
-This development can best be traced in the Near East, where spoke-wheeled and horse-drawn chariots are first attested in the earlier part of the second millennium BC..." and were illustrated on a Syrian cylinder seal dated to either the 18th or 17th century BCE.
+This development can best be traced in the Near East, where spoke-wheeled and horse-drawn chariots are first attested in the earlier part of the second millennium BC..." and were illustrated on a Syrian cylinder seal dated to either the 18th or 17th century BC.

-Maykop culture

-Starokorsunskaya kurgan in the Kuban region of Russia contains a wagon grave (or chariot burial) of the Maikop Culture (which also had horses).
-The two solid wooden wheels from this kurgan have been dated to the second half of the fourth millennium.
-Soon thereafter the number of such burials in this Northern Caucasus region multiplied.
-Linguistic evidence also suggests that the inventors were Indo-European people from Eurasia.